French officer hurt in arrest of women planning attack

+- Authorities had information so they could foil attack, French leader says

+- Women arrested in connection with gas cylinders found in car at Notre Dame Cathedral

-Paris (CNN)Three women who were likely planning an "imminent and violent" attack were arrested near Paris on Thursday, French Interior Minister Bernard Cazeneuve said.
+Paris (CNN)Three women who were likely planning an "imminent and violent" attack were arrested Thursday near Paris, French Interior Minister Bernard Cazeneuve said.

-According to Cazeneuve, the women, whom he referred to as radicalized, were arrested in connection with gas cylinders found this week inside a car left in front of Notre Dame cathedral in Paris.
+Describing the women as radicalized, Cazeneuve said the three were arrested in connection with gas cylinders found this week inside a car left in front of Notre Dame Cathedral in Paris.

-One police officer was injured in the shoulder when one woman attacked him with a knife in Boussy-Saint-Antoine, southeast of Paris, the minister told reporters.
+A police officer was injured in the shoulder when one woman attacked him with a knife in Boussy-Saint-Antoine, southeast of Paris, the minister told reporters.
 The injury was not life-threatening.

 "I would like to express my gratitude to him and to his colleagues who had to open fire when faced with individuals armed with knives," Cazeneuve said.